Sh744/Unique-ID-Generator/README.md

 # Unique-ID-Generator
 ## Overview
-This project implements a Snowflake ID Generator based on Twitter's Snowflake architecture.
+This project implements a Snowflake ID Generator based on Twitter's Snowflake ID System.
 Snowflake IDs are unique, time-based, and sortable 64-bit integers designed for distributed systems.
 Each ID is composed of:

-Timestamp (41 bits): Epoch used was January 1, 2025
-Machine ID (10 bits): Identifier for the generator (0-1023) Sequence number (12 bits): Counter for IDs generated in the same millisecond (0-4095)
+Sign bit: Always zero to ensure ID is positive Timestamp (41 bits): Epoch used was January 1, 2025 Machine ID (10 bits): Identifier for the generator (0-1023) Sequence number (12 bits): Counter for IDs generated in the same millisecond (0-4095)